This post contains affiliate links. Our disclosure policy.

 Do you know how to tell if your dog is stressed?
 Loud noises, a new environment or even our own busy lifestyle can stress out our pets.

-Excessive barking, trembling, raised hackles, lowered ears, shedding fur and even aggression are all signs that your dog is feeling stressed.
+Excessive barking, trembling, raised hackles, lowered ears, shedding fur and aggression are all signs your dog is stressed.

 It’s very easy to overlook basic signals or even misinterpret them.
 Once you have an understanding of how your furbaby behaves, you will both have a better relationship and happier life.